UCL/rsd-engineeringcourse/session02/02licensing.md

 ###Academic use only

-Some researchers want to make their code free for Academic use only.
+Some researchers want to make their code free for 'academic use only'.
 None of the standard licenses state this, and this is a reason why academic bespoke licenses proliferate.

-However, there is no need for this, in my opinion.
+However, there is no need for this, in our opinion.

 *Use of a standard Copyleft license precludes derived software from being sold without also publishing the source*